-But then we find that more people were killed by atheists in the 20th century than by anyone else, with Stalin and Mao leading the way, with numbers that make the Spanish Inquisition look like a slow weekend.
+But then we find that more people were killed by atheists in the 20th century than by anyone else, with Hitler, Stalin, and Mao leading the way (although an "A" for effort must go to the Communists in Cambodia), with numbers that make the Spanish Inquisition look like a slow weekend.
 So it is not clear that we are better off -- with the irony now, of course, that Islam and Jihadism are providing wonderful grist for as many anti-religious screeds as any atheist might want, but then the Left won't take advantage of that, because the alliance of the Jihad and the Left against capitalism and America is too important.
 So the most appalling of religious Reaction and Mediaevalism cannot even be identified for what it is without committing the political crime of "Islamophobia."
 The only exception to this seems to be comedian Bill Maher, who detests religion and is as open about this with Islam as he is with Christianity -- as we can see in his movie Religulous [2008, i.e. "religion" + "ridiculous"] -- although Indian religion seems to be a bit off his radar.
 It is intriguing to imagine what would happen should the Left and the Jihadists succeed in overthrowing capitalism, America, Israel, etc. They are not actually going to get along together.
 It is unlikely that ISIS, or Irân, is allowing for trans-gender bathrooms.

-Be that as it may, we do not need to worry about the crimes either of atheists or the religious if moral and political issues are matters that are really independent of religious problems like salvation and ritual observance.
+Be that as it may, we do not need to worry about the crimes of atheists, or the religious, if moral and political issues are matters that are really independent of religious problems like salvation and ritual observance.
 And my interest here is mainly the ontological status of the beings of religion.

 |Spheres, Gods, & Orders of Angels;|